 College of Sciences and Liberal Arts

-Dean of the College of Sciences & Liberal Arts
+Interim Dean of the College of Sciences and Liberal Arts

-The College of Sciences and Liberal Arts is home to the Departments of Chemistry, Biology, Chemical Engineering and Biochemistry as well as the Departments of Computer Science, Liberal Studies, Mathematics, and Physics.
+The College of Sciences and Liberal Arts is home to the Departments of Applied Mathematics, Computer Science, Liberal Arts, and Natural Sciences.
 Courses offered in the College of Sciences & Liberal Arts include traditional courses in math, science, communications, humanities, and the social sciences but also a variety of interdisciplinary and special topics courses that combine aspects of several disciplines together in a single course or cluster of courses.

 Computer Science is one of the fastest growing majors in the world.
-Computer scientists are needed in every imaginable industry, from the automotive industry, programming autonomous vehicles to the cybersecurity industry, protecting the world’s most sensitive data.
-Kettering faculty know that our students have to be exposed to state of the art technologies in their curriculum and our faculty bring their expertise in virtual reality, gaming, 4G networks and data science right into the classroom.
-Kettering students have co-op opportunities in top industries, like the automotive and health system sectors as well as government security, and they also have the chance to work directly with faculty on current cutting edge research.
+Computer scientists are needed in every imaginable industry, from the automotive industry, programming autonomous vehicles to the cybersecurity industry, protecting the world’s most sensitive computer systems.
+Kettering faculty know that our students have to be exposed to state of the art technologies in their curriculum, and our faculty bring their expertise in artificial intelligence, gaming and virtual reality, and cybersecurity right into the classroom.
+Faculty have designed the Computer Science courses with significant laboratory and project-based content to allow students to deeply explore and personalize the key concepts studied in class.
+Kettering students have co-op opportunities in top industries, in sectors ranging from e-commerce, automotive, healthcare, and government, and they also have the chance to work directly with faculty on current cutting edge research.

 As scientists and engineers, Kettering graduates will use their technical talent to solve complex human problems.
-The Kettering Department of Liberal Studies offers a curriculum that nurtures a multidisciplinary approach to understanding those human problems from a variety of perspectives.
-The department is home to the broad disciplines of humanities, social sciences, and communications.
-It offer minors in Economics, History, International Studies, Literature and Pre-Law as well as study in interdisciplinary areas such as social justice and community engagement.
-The unique Liberal Studies curriculum features seminars at both the sophomore level (Understanding the Human Condition) and the senior level (Leadership, Ethics and Contemporary Issues).
-Together, these courses offer students a structured approach to developing the intellectual skills of critical thinking, analysis, written and oral communication, and creativity that are crucial to a complete Kettering educational education.
+The Kettering Department of Liberal Arts offers a curriculum that nurtures a multidisciplinary approach to understanding those human problems from a variety of perspectives.
+The department is home to the humanities, social sciences, and communication.
+It offer a minor in Economics as well as study in interdisciplinary areas such as social justice and community engagement.
+The unique Liberal Arts curriculum features seminars at both the sophomore level (Understanding the Human Condition) and the senior level (Leadership, Ethics and Contemporary Issues).
+Together, these courses offer students a structured approach to developing the intellectual skills of critical thinking, analysis, written and oral communication, and creativity that are crucial to a complete Kettering education.